tursodatabase/libsql/ext/wasm/api/README.md

   file is intended as a place to override certain Emscripten behavior before it starts up, but corner-case Emscripten bugs keep that from being a reality.
+- `post-js-header.js`\
+  Emscripten-specific header for the `--post-js` input.
+It opens up a lexical scope by starting a post-run handler for Emscripten.
+- `post-js-footer.js`\
+  Emscripten-specific footer for the `--post-js` input.
+This closes off the lexical scope opened by `post-js-header.js`.
 - `extern-post-js.js`\
   Emscripten-specific header for Emscripten's `--extern-post-js` flag.
 This file overwrites the Emscripten-installed